GeneratedValue annotation.">

 If no name is explicitly specified, and the annotation occurs on an entity class or primary key attribute of an entity class, then the name defaults to the name of the entity.

-If no name is explicitly specified, and the annotation occurs on a package descriptor, then the annotation defines a recipe for producing a default generator when a GeneratedValue annotation of any program element in the annotated package has strategy=TABLE and a defaulted plain.
-The name of this default generator is the defaulted generator name, and its other properties are determined by the members of the package TableGenerator
+If no name is explicitly specified, and the annotation occurs on a package descriptor, then the annotation defines a recipe for producing a default generator when a GeneratedValue annotation of any program element in the annotated package has strategy=TABLE and a defaulted generator name.
+The name of this default generator is the defaulted generator name, and its other properties are determined by the members of the package TableGenerator annotation.

 Example 1: